12 Famous St. Louis Foods That Locals Can’t Live Without

 9. St. Louis Style Ribs

-Living in Kansas City, I’m used to a specific style of slow-cooked, smoked meats covered in tangy bbq sauce.
-But St. Louis does barbecue in its own special way.
-While Kansas City barbecue features a wide range of dry-rubbed meats, St. Louis barbecue focuses on pork.
-And when it comes to pork ribs, St. Louis style means they are always trimmed into a perfect rectangle.
+Here in Kansas City, I’m used to a specific style of slow-cooked, smoked meats covered in tangy BBQ sauce — but St. Louis does barbecue in its own special way.
+It is all about pork, especially pork ribs trimmed into a perfect rectangle and smoked to perfection.

 Barbecue pork steak at Sugarfire Smoke House in St. Louis